Cinematic (Owl City album)

-Background and composition
+Background

 Following the 2015 Owl City album Mobile Orchestra, Adam Young announced that he would suspend work on Owl City to undertake a project of instrumental scores; he released one score, or album, each month in 2016 except January.
 Also in 2016, he released a Christmas single named "Humbug," which was released for free download and independently.
+"Not All Heroes Wear Capes," which was released on June 15, 2017, was dedicated for Father's Day of that year.
+It was originally intended as a non-album single, but would go on to comprise part of Reel 2 and Cinematic.

 Young hinted after the conclusion of the Scores project that work on Owl City had resumed and a new album was in progress; this was revealed, on October 30, 2017, to be Cinematic.
 Young distinguished Cinematic from existing Owl City releases by stating that its content would center around events from his life rather than ethereal concepts (he clarified after the album's release that all prior Owl City work "was pure imagination," and Cinematic was "the first album [to] hold songs written from a personal perspective").
 Album artwork and release date were revealed concurrently with the name, followed shortly by a track listing.
 The album has 18 tracks in total, with 15 main songs and 3 alternate recordings.

+Composition

 The album has a more personal and autobiographical theme to it.
-Young had written songs about his hometown, family and his personal experiences.
+Young had written songs about his hometown, family and his personal experiences, which he describes as "watching a scene or a highlight of my life."
+Particularly, "Not All Heroes Wear Capes" was written about his dad and how he is a "hero" to him, and "Always" which was written about his dad's health struggles.
+Other songs such as "The 5th of July" details Young's birth and "New York City" tells a story about his trip out east.
+"Fiji Water" was also written about a trip to New York, this time detailing his story getting signed to Universal Records, prior to the success of his single "Fireflies" from his 2009 album, Ocean Eyes.
+The title track was described by Young as a "summary track," summing up all the moments he loved from his life.
+Despite majority of the album consisting of autobiographical songs, "Lucid Dream" was a bit abstract and featured more imagery, written about a strange dream Young had.
 Musically, the album contains pop, ballads, rock and electronic sounds.

 Release

 Young elected to precipitate Cinematic's release with three successive "reels," each containing three songs from the full album.
-Early releases included the album's lead single "All My Friends," which was released on November 3, 2017 and would go on to comprise part of Reel 1, and "Not All Heroes Wear Capes," which was released on June 15, 2017 dedicated for Father's Day of that year and would go on to comprise part of Reel 2.

-Reel 1 was released on December 1, 2017 and, in addition to "All My Friends," included "Fiji Water" and "The 5th of July."
+Early releases included the album's lead single "All My Friends," which was released on November 3, 2017, and would go on to comprise part of Reel 1.
+The EP was released on December 1, and, in addition to "All My Friends," included "Fiji Water" and "The 5th of July."